 With it, you can monitor the performance of Azure resources as well as provide alerts when they deviate from expectations.
 You can also use it to configure alerts in advance so that they are automatically triggered when conditions exceed predefined thresholds.

-During this project you can learn a below skills by practicing them:
+During this project, you can learn the below skills by practicing them:

-1. Azure Monitor : Configure and manage azure monitor tool.
+1. Azure Monitor: Configure and manage the Azure monitor tool.
 Use this Microsoft Application Insights suite, you can see and diagnose issues across different applications and dependencies.
 You can see the infrastructure problems that correlate with those caused by virtual machines and containers.
-Gain the ability to inspect your monitoring data by drilling in to Log Analytics.
+Gain the ability to inspect your monitoring data by drilling into Log Analytics.

 2. Azure Advisor: In this Azure live project on monitoring we can learn how to find and fix problems with resources before they impact your business.
 You will also learn about new features and services that can help you improve your productivity.
 Understand how to optimize your resource utilization and save money.